Constitution of the British Chamber of Commerce

 Each Corporate Member shall be entitled to:

-b. attend all functions of the Chamber and receive its documents and literature.
+- b. attend all functions of the Chamber and receive its documents and literature; and

 Each Individual Member shall be entitled to:

-b. all functions of the Chamber and receive its documents and literature.\
+- b. attend all functions of the Chamber and receive its documents and literature.

 Each Honorary Member shall: